-Section of District Plan District Plan Policy / Para / Appendix ed text (deleted text shown in red font as struck the nd underlined) rough and additional text shown in red Reaso Plan area agreed Albourne Ashurst Wood Twineham Bolney Ansty & Staplefield Horsted Keynes Copthorne Hassocks Balcombe Slaugham (reached examination once undertaking further work) but Chapter 3: Overall Strategy - Ensuring Housing Delivery 3.24 - 3.30 3.24.
-3.25.
-1 ing housing Delivery The identification in the District Plan of where new subsequent detailed allocations and policies in New demonstrate delivery of the new homes that Mid Subsequent proposals and meet their needs.
-To ther development proposals outside of the areas Neighbourhood Plans; ensure the Plan has local earns of the District Plan are not undermined.
-Despite recent national economic difficulties, Mid development proposals and has permitted a significant As at 1st April November 2015, there were approximated and approximately on sites that are allocated in the Mid Standard Plans and Plans are not undermined. eighbourhood Plans) is essential to Sussex requires for its communities to This will then protect the District from identified in the District Plan and community support; and that the overall Sussex has continued to receive ficant number of planning applications.
-Eximately 5,500 6,194 new homes already Sussex Local Plan, the Small Scale and to consis with ot 3.26.
-The national economic situation had an impact or housing delivery, but there are local
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font font and underlined) as struck through and additional text shown in red Reason fo for Plan area agreed Albourne Ashurst Wood Twineham Bolney Ansty & Staplefield Horsted Keynes Copthorne Hassocks Balcombe Slaugham (reached examination onc undertaking further work) ebut Chapter 3: Overall Strategy - Ensuring Housing Delivery 3.24 - 3.30 subsequent detailed allocations and performance demonstrate delivery of the new home become more sustainable and meet the other development proposals outside of Neighbourhood Plans; ensure the Planaims of the District Plan are not underr 3.25.
+Despite recent national economic difficient development proposals and has permit As at 1st April November 2015, there we 'committed' on sites that are allocated culties, Mid Sussex has continued to receive itted a significant number of planning applications. were approximately 5,500 6,194 new homes already in the Mid Sussex Local Plan, the Small Scale neighbourhood plans; or have been granted mented.
+Factual up and to ens consistent with other sections of Plan. nsure ncy er

 Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change factors in some cases that have prevented some sites from being delivered.
 These range from landowner disputes, to viability issues, and delays in providing necessary infrastructure.
 The District Council will continue to work with the landowners, developers and statutory agencies to try and remove these barriers.
 Progress on these matters will be reflected in the Council's updates of its five-year housing land supply position.
 3.27.
 The delivery of the Burgess Hill Town Wide Strategy is being progressed by a Development Board comprising representatives from the Town, District and County Councils.
 Mechanisms for delivery include Planning Performance Agreements, one of which was signed for the strategic allocation to the east of Burgess Hill and the Council has granted planning permission for 480 homes on this site.
 A Planning Performance Agreement has been drafted Outline planning applications for the remainder of the strategic development, and an is are expected to be submitted in late 2015.
+The Plan Strategic development, and and size expected to be submitted in late 2013.
 The Plan assumes the strategic developments proposed for around Burgess Hill will yield 3,980 homes over the lifetime of the Plan.
 3.28.
 The allocation of an additional strategic site is proposed to the east of Pease Pottage for 600 dwellings, a primary school and hospice.
 Pre-application discussions have commenced and a planning application is anticipated to be submitted in late 2015.
 3.29.
 The remaining new homes are proposed to be delivered through a combination of the neighbourhood planning process and a Site Allocations document for the District.
 This Plan recognises any housing provision figure will be a floor (minimum) rather than a ceiling (maximum) figure.
 There will be no necessity for the current generation of neighbourhood plans to increase their housing numbers.
 However, if Town and Parish Councils wish to review their made plans to increase numbers, this will reduce the amount of sites that need to be found in the Site Allocations document.
 For plans still in preparation, if communities wish to promote more development, above their own needs, through their neighbourhood plans to achieve additional local infrastructure improvements then the District Plan will not prevent this, provided the proposed developments meet with the vision, strategic objectives and policies of this Plan and the requirements of the National Planning Policy